-Other options include Daily Journal of Commerce, local and small business outlets, social media outreach (e.g., LinkedIn, Tabor 100, email blasts through owner systems), National Association of Minority Contractors, Washington Procurement Technical Assistance Center, Association of General Contractors.
+Public bodies are required to publicly solicit proposal and there are specific RCW requirements that must be followed.
+Public bodies should be intimately familiar with those requirements to not only ensure compliance, but to increase the pool of potential proposers.
+Some options on where to solicit include the Daily Journal of Commerce, local and small business outlets, social media outreach (e.g., LinkedIn, Tabor 100, email blasts through public body systems), the National Association of Minority Contractors, the Washington Procurement Technical Assistance Center, and the Association of General Contractors.